masai-school/full-stack-dev-1908/course/week_8/day_3/coding_2.md

 **NOTE6:** You must only call `ReactDOM.render` once in your index.js file!

-**NOTE7**: Commit your code to your remote branch regularly and meaningfully.(Don't commit to master!)
-This can help you manage your project during development in case you need to return to any old code.

 **NOTE**: Do not write all your code within a single component!

 Within the react App delete all files from the src folder and create your own files!